 On the other hand, the back has so many muscles, out of which the major muscles are latissimus dorsi, rhomboids, and teres major.
 All these muscles are used for pulling movements like rowing, pull-ups, chin-ups, etc. So why train these antagonistic muscles together.
 Let’s find the answer below!

 Why Should You Train Chest And Back Together?

 If you train opposite muscles at the same time, you are allowing enough time for the muscles to recover after each exercise.
-For example, if you do a a bench press of 3 sets and then do a lat pulldown, then during tour back exercise you are giving rest to the chest so that it can recover from the heavy bench presses you did before lat pulldowns.
+For example, if you do a bench press of 3 sets and then do a lat pulldown, then during the tour back exercise, you are giving rest to the chest so that it can recover from the heavy bench presses you did before lat pulldowns.

 So when you are finished with the lat pulldowns, your chest is again ready for another exercise because you allowed your chest muscles to get recovered.
 This way, both these muscles will get enough rest to recover from the intense exercise.

 Many people follow the same workout program for several months and after some time, their body does not show results.
 This happens because you are training the same way for months.
 To avoid this plateau, you should change your workout program after every 8-12 weeks depending upon your experience.

 One of the common workout splits is chest- triceps, back-biceps, and shoulder-legs.
 Apart from that, you also have an upper-lower body split which works great for beginners.
 But there is another great workout split that many people don’t talk about and that is chest-back, biceps-triceps, and shoulder-legs workout split.

 So if you are following this workout routine and changing your old previous split routine, then it will be a new stimulus for your muscles that will force the body to produce results.